 Many seafarers are expected to require additional training by the mid-2030s in order to operate vessels running on low- or zero-emission fuels83 as part of our industry's preparation for this new shipping landscape.
-Training our people is part of advancing and accelerating the decarbonization of MSC's fleet as we adopt alternative fuels, use new tools and technologies and introduce new and retrofitted dual-fuel ships.
+Training our people is part of advancing and accelerating the decarbonization of MSC's fleet as we adopt alternative fuels, use new tools and technologies and introduce new specific focus on increasing awareness and safe driving skillsets to prevent risks.